How Should I Draft an Email to Address an Employee's Persistent Poor Attitude?

 Aditi Jain, Delhi

-Hi Rahul, you can issue the employee a warning letter duly signed by the HR head or unit head.
-Even if the employee continues to misbehave you should form a cross functional team and schedule a formal session wherein the case shall be discussed and decision can be taken - either issue another letter or terminate.
+You can issue the employee a warning letter duly signed by the HR head or unit head.
+Even if the employee continues to misbehave, you should form a cross-functional team and schedule a formal session wherein the case shall be discussed, and a decision can be taken - either issue another letter or terminate.

 You should try to follow a legal procedure in consent with management while handling such cases as it may cause a union issue.